datawire/ambassador-docs/topics/concepts/gitops-continuous-delivery.md

-# The Ambassador Operating Model: Continuous Delivery, GitOps, and Declarative Configuration
+# The Ambassador operating model: GitOps and continuous delivery

-## Microservices, Containers, and Kubernetes

 Containerized applications deployed in Kubernetes generally follow the microservices design pattern, where an application composed of dozens or even hundreds of services communicate with each other.
 Independent application development teams are responsible for the full lifecycle of a service, including coding, testing, deployment, release, and operations.
 By giving these teams independence, microservices enable organizations to scale their development without sacrificing agility.

-## Policies, Declarative Configuration, and Custom Resource Definitions
+## Policies, declarative configuration, and Custom Resource Definitions

 Ambassador configuration is built on the concept of _policies_.
 A policy is a statement of intent and codified in a declarative configuration file.
 Ambassador takes advantage of Kubernetes Custom Resource Definitions (CRDs) to provide a declarative configuration workflow that is idiomatic with Kubernetes.